6th: Overview of U.S. Cattle Imports From Canada

 and down 3 percent from a year ago.

 Total stocks of chicken

-were up 1 percent from the previous month and up 12 percent from last year.
+were up 1 percent from the previous month but down 10 percent from last

 Total pounds of turkey